Mail-order bride

 A mail-order bride is a woman who lists herself in catalogs and is selected by a man for marriage.
-In the twentieth century, the trend was primarily towards women living in developing countries seeking men in more developed nations.
-The majority of the women making use of these services in the late twentieth-century and early twenty-first-century are from East Asia, Southeast Asia, the post-Eastern Bloc countries, and Latin America.
-Since the collapse of the Soviet Union, large numbers of eastern European women have advertised themselves in such a way, primarily from Russia, Belarus, Ukraine, Georgia and Moldova.
+In the twentieth century, the trend primarily involved women living in developing countries seeking men from more developed nations.
 Men who list themselves in such publications are referred to as "mail-order husbands", although this is much less common.
+As of 2002, there were an estimated 100,000–150,000 mail order brides worldwide.

-The term mail-order bride is both criticized by owners (and customers) of international marriage agencies and used by them as an easily recognizable term.
+The term mail-order bride has been criticized by international marriage agencies, who nevertheless continue to use it as an easily recognizable term.
+Women of Asian descent have also criticized the term, which they consider stigmatizing to women in such relationships.
+Consequently, some researchers have rejected the term.

+Demographics

+Around 100,000 to 150,000 women advertised themselves as mail-order brides globally in 2002.
+Of these, around 4,000 to 6,000 are married to American men every year, according to CIS estimates.
+More mail order brides originate from the Philippines than any other country, in spite of the illegality of mail order brides in the Philippines.